 type is also indicated.

-For an AP supporting up to 7 network domains, the FILS indication element.
+When trusted third party is used, an AP can indicate up to 7 realms that the AP is connected to using the hashed domain name field of the Domain Information field of the FILS Indication element.
+The domain name is set to the realm as defined in [IETF RFC 6696].
 For each of the indicated

 domain names, the FILS element carries a 2 octet hash of the network domain name and the IP address type